 December 8, 2016 — Carter Page returns to Moscow to meet with Russian “thought leaders.”

 Early December, 2016 — Sergei Mikhailov, second in command at the cyber division of the FSB is attending a high-level FSB meeting when government agents storm the room, shove a bag down over his head and “disappear him.”
 He is suspected of colluding with the CIA through Ukraine hacker group “Humpty Dumpty” and accused of providing Russian intel to the CIA, including the information linking Russian-owned King Servers to the hacks of the election board servers in Arizona and Illinois.
-It is not known whether he was the source of the dossier information passed to former MI6 Agent Michael Steele.
+It is not known whether he was the source of the dossier information passed to former MI6 Agent Christopher Steele.

 December 9, 2016

 - Senator McCain personally hand-delivers a copy of the dossier to FBI Director Comey.

 - CIA agents brief members of congress on the intelligence community’s collective finding that Russia had interfered in the elections with the specific intent to help Trump win the election.
 Earlier reports had only confirmed the interference was designed to influence the elections.

 December 13, 2016 — Former Exxon CEO Rex Tillerson, recipient of Putin’s Order of Friendship, is nominated by Trump to serve as Secretary of State in his incoming administration.

 December 26, 2016 — Boxing Day in Russia.
 Traditionally, empty boxes left over from Christmas Day are filled with food scraps and given to the poor.
 Oleg Erovinkin, a general in the FSB (formerly KGB), is found dead in the trunk of his car.
 He had served as intelligence liaison between oil giant Rosneft’s COB Igor Sechin and Putin and would have been privy to all the information in the dossier.